Stagebridge celebrated our 40th anniversary in 2018!

-Stagebridge offers professionally-taught classes for adults over 50 in its Performing Arts Training Institute, as well as storytelling programs in Bay Area public schools in its Storybridge program.
+Stagebridge offers professionally-taught classes for adults over 50 in its Performing Arts Institute, as well as storytelling programs in Bay Area public schools in its Storybridge program.
 Through Seniors Reaching Out events, the company brings high-quality entertainment and hands-on classes to community venues that serve both active and frail elders.
-Stagebridge also contributes to the quality of life for older adults by providing performance-based staff training to healthcare workers and senior services providers.
-Lastly, Stagebridge produces public storytelling performances and new theatrical works that showcase the rich and varied experiences of older adults to a multigenerational audience.

-Stagebridge is the winner of the 2013 MetLife Foundation Creative Aging Award and the 2009 American Society on Aging MetLife MindAlert Award.
+Stagebridge is the winner of the 2019 Masonic Homes of California’s John A. Charland Innovation Luminary Award, 2013 MetLife Foundation Creative Aging Award, and the 2009 American Society on Aging MetLife MindAlert Award.
 The company’s work has been featured on ABC‐TV, CNN, National Public Radio, in The Wall Street Journal, The Huffington Post, Modern Maturity, Oakland Magazine, Storytelling Magazine and at national and regional conferences.
-Stagebridge’s award-winning programs are beginning to be replicated in Hollywood and Santa Cruz, California.
+Stagebridge’s award-winning programs have been presented in Hollywood and Santa Cruz, California.

 Through public showcases, theatrical productions and outreach performances, Stagebridge presents 600+ workshops, performances and events annually for over 25,000 people of all ages.
-Stagebridge commissions and produces new theatrical works that explore the rich and varied experience of seniors from veteran professional playwrights.
+Stagebridge has commissioned and produced new theatrical works that explore the rich and varied experience of seniors from veteran professional playwrights.
 The company has created over 35 original works, performing for more than 350,000 people throughout our history in senior centers, hospitals, schools and theatres.

-The company’s Performing Arts Training Institute, led by some of the Bay Area’s finest professional artists, offers more than 20 classes each week and is the winner of the American Society on Aging’s MetLife MindAlert Award.
-Our Summer Performing Arts Camp features a wide range of hands-on training in acting, improv, storytelling, musical theatre and playwriting for adult campers, aged 50+.
+The company’s Performing Arts Institute, led by some of the Bay Area’s finest professional artists, offers more than 20 classes each week and is the winner of the American Society on Aging’s MetLife MindAlert Award.

 Healthy Aging Programs for Seniors and Service Providers

-Our Seniors Reaching Out programs include a variety of teaching artists and performance ensembles, including Never Too Late, Storytellers, The Dreamers vocal trio, the Antic Witties improv troupe and the Playback Theatre ensemble.
+Our Seniors Reaching Out programs include a variety of teaching artists and performance ensembles, including Never Too Late, Storytellers, The Dreamers vocal trio, and the Playback Theatre ensemble.
 Touring Groups perform at senior residences, adult day centers, hospitals and conferences, often bringing learning and entertainment opportunities to frail seniors who would otherwise have little access to the arts.
-Stagebridge is the only West Coast representative of TimeSlips ™, an innovative program that engages people with memory loss and dementia in creative storytelling.
-A pioneer in the field of healthy aging, Stagebridge created the award-winning “See Me!”
-Program to train medical professionals to see older adults as real people.

 Intergenerational School Programs